 What is the out of deployment pilot project?

-To help maintain community confidence, Peel Regional Paramedic Services will be undertaking a separate pilot project as we transition to the new divisional model in Caledon.
+To help maintain community confidence, Peel Regional Paramedic Services created a pilot project as we transitioned to the new divisional model in Caledon.

 This pilot will further prioritize paramedic coverage in Caledon within the larger system during this time of transition.
 We will carefully evaluate this pilot project with our front-line paramedics and the Ministry of Health and Long-Term Care to determine its utility.